 Step 3: The foam will loosen up the soot and dirt and trap it in the sponge and wash off the cookware.
 You will see a noticeable difference with scrubbing the sponge on the surface.
 For best results, soak the melamine scrubbing sponge in warm water.
 If you do not want to muscle with your item, you have to be extra careful with using your cookware on the open flame or campfire.

-- Safe on non-stick cookware, countertops, showers and tubs
+- Safe on non-stick cookware, countertops, showers, tubs, and more

 - Long-lasting and durable

 - Replace your sponge at least every 3 weeks for best performance

 Baking soda is a natural cleaner that also works as a soot remover from your camping cookware.
 It should be your simple solution to tackle tough stains.
 Because Baking Soda is non-abrasive, you can use it any time you want.
 You may also use some vinegar for better results; You would be amazed by the shine of baking soda mixed with vinegar.
 But it doesn’t mean baking soda alone can not do the work.

 - Why Customers Choose Lucy’s Vinegar - From cleaning to cooking, Lucy's 5% Distilled White Vinegar is simply the right choice!
 Because of our Vinegar's bargins, absence of preservatives, durable bottle design, secure seal, and Kosher Certification, customers around the country have fallen in love with Lucy’s vinegar!